 Finland’s Presidency of the Council of Europe

-Finland will hold the Presidency of the Committee of Ministers of the Council of Europe, which is the highest decision-making body of the Council of Europe (CoE), from 21 November 2018 to 17 May 2019.
-Meetings will be chaired by Finland's Minister for Foreign Affairs.
+Finland held the Presidency of the Committee of Ministers of the Council of Europe, which is the highest decision-making body of the Council of Europe (CoE), from 21 November 2018 to 17 May 2019.

-The weekly meetings in Strasbourg will, in practice, be led by Finland's Permanent Representative to the Council of Europe.
+During the Presidency the weekly meetings in Strasbourg were led by Finland's Permanent Representative to the Council of Europe.
 The Committee of Ministers meets at foreign ministers' level once a year.
-The annual foreign ministerial session will be held on 16–17 May 2019 in Helsinki.
+The annual foreign ministerial session was held on 16–17 May 2019 in Helsinki.
 Finland held the rotating Presidency previously in 1997–1998.
-The Unit for Human Rights Policy of the Ministry for Foreign Affairs will coordinate matters during Finland's Presidency.
+The Unit for Human Rights Policy of the Ministry for Foreign Affairs coordinated matters during Finland's Presidency.

 Priorities of Finland's Presidency

-Finland has prepared the Presidency Programme in cooperation with different ministries and in dialogue with civil society representatives.
-Various events will be organised under the following themes, which are the Presidency's selected priorities:
+Finland prepared the Presidency Programme in cooperation with different ministries and in dialogue with civil society representatives.
+Various events were organised under the following themes, which were the Presidency's selected priorities:

 - Strengthening the system of human rights and the rule of law in Europe